Downwinders Claim Forms

 The following is a summary of American Cancer Society recommendations for early detection of cancer in asymptomatic people:

-A cancer-related checkup is recommended every 3 years for people aged 20-40 and every year for people age 40 and older.
-This exam should include health counseling and depending on a person's age, might include examinations for cancers of the thyroid, oral cavity, skin, lymph nodes, testes and ovaries, as well as for some nonmalignant diseases.
+A cancer-related checkup is recommended every 3 years for people ages 20-40 and every year for people ages 40 and older.
+This exam should include health counseling and, depending on a person's age, might include examinations for cancers of the thyroid, oral cavity, skin, lymph nodes, testes and ovaries, as well as for some nonmalignant diseases.

 Women 40 and older should have an annual mammogram, an annual clinical breast exam (CBE) performed by a health care professional, and should perform monthly breast self-examination.
 The CBE should be conducted close to the scheduled mammogram.
 Women ages 20-39 should have a clinical breast exam performed by a health care professional every three years and should perform monthly breast self-examination.

-Men and women aged 50 or older should follow one of the following examination schedules:
+Men and women ages 50 or older should follow one of the following examination schedules: